 Another key consideration for operators that want to take advantage of IoT is the need for truly converged networks built over common, standard architecture.
 Converged networks enable more effective and efficient transport of data, voice and video and can handle the machine-to-machine (M2M) communications that are pivotal for IoT.
 For operators to monetize and support IoT, the network has to support seamless, automated connections for IoT devices irrespective of device location, vendor or operating system (OS).

 Moreover, the converged services approach supports other operator functions related to IoT, such as billing.
-To effectively monetize IoT, the converged billing approach lets operators bill for devices, applications and bundled services, while also ensuring that customers can construct and implement bundled services and billing options for a myriad of use cases.
+To effectively monetize IoT, the converged billing approach lets operators bill for devices, applications and bundled services, while also ensuring that customers can construct and implement bundled services and billing options for a myriad of Applications.

 Without question, IoT is becoming an increasingly important part of business across a plethora of industries, creating the potential to transform the ways in which companies operate.
 Many organizations already have a strategy in place to unlock new revenue streams from IoT, and it’s vital for operators to understand those strategies and monetize their service offerings accordingly.
 While connectivity is certainly a sweet spot for operators, savvy operators will look beyond this to determine IoT-based service offerings that their customers need and that they’re in the best position to provide.
 Doing so gives operators the ability to make up the ground lost to OTT in recent years.

 Written by Wojciech Martyniak, M2M/IoT Product Manager, Comarch.